Sigismund Goldwater

-Sigismund Schulz Goldwater (February 7, 1873 – October 22, 1942) was a physician and hospital administrator.
+Sigismund Schulz Goldwater (February 7, 1873 – October 22, 1942) was an American physician and hospital administrator, who served as the Commissioner of Health of the City of New York in 1915 and as the City Commissioner of Hospitals from 1934 to 1940.

 Biography

+Goldwater was born on February 7, 1873 in New York City to Henry Goldwater, a druggist, and Mary Goldwater.
+Both of Goldwater's parents were of Hungarian-Jewish origins.

-Goldwater earned his medical degree in 1901, was appointed superintendent of Mount Sinai Hospital in 1903, and later its director in 1917.
+Goldwater earned his medical degree in 1901.
+In 1903, Goldwater was appointed superintendent of Mount Sinai Hospital in Manhattan and later became director in 1917.
+In 1908, Goldwater became a fellow of the New York Academy of Medicine.
 He also was named Commissioner of Health in New York City in 1914 by Mayor John Mitchel, and during his term he was criticized for trying to enact public health measures that, during the backdrop of World War I, were considered too closely related to German philosophies.

-Dr. Goldwater consulted on hospital administration and construction, and was instrumental in the founding of the hospital complex on Roosevelt Island (known then as Welfare Island).
-The Welfare Hospital for Chronic Disease was renamed Goldwater Memorial Hospital shortly after he died in 1942.
-It merged with Bird S. Coler Hospital in 1996 to form Coler-Goldwater Specialty Hospital.
-The Goldwater Campus closed in 2010 to make way for the Cornell Tech campus, and the remainder of the facility was renamed NYC Health + Hospitals/Coler.
+Goldwater consulted on hospital administration and construction, and was instrumental in the founding of the Welfare Hospital for Chronic Disease on Welfare Island (present-day Roosevelt Island).
+The hospital was renamed the Goldwater Memorial Hospital shortly after his death.